cbcrc/LinkIt/slightly-more-complex-example.md

 }
 ```

-If `MultimediaContentRef.Type` is `"image"` then an image will be loaded and linked; however, if `MultimediaContentRef.Type` is `"media"`, a media with its tags will be loaded and linked.
+If `MultimediaContentRef.Type` is `"image"`, then an image will be loaded and linked; however, if `MultimediaContentRef.Type` is `"media"`, a media along with its tags will be loaded and linked.
 Here, we are reusing `MediaLinkedSource` as defined in the [Getting Started](README.md) example.

 ### Usage
-Load link by id
+Load link by ID
 ```csharp
 var actual = loadLinkProtocol.LoadLink<BlogPostLinkedSource>().ById(1);
 ```

-Load link by ids
+Load link by IDs
 ```csharp
 var actual = _loadLinkProtocol.LoadLink<BlogPostLinkedSource>().ByIds(
     new List<int>{3,2,1}